 About

 Ramsey Island is a Welsh wonder.
-This dramatic offshore island has cliffs that rise up to 120 metres, the perfect place for breeding seabirds, flocks of Choughs and Peregrines.
+This dramatic offshore island has cliffs that rise up to 120 metres, the perfect place for breeding seabirds, flocks of Choughs and breeding Peregrines.
+In late summer and autumn Grey Seals pup on all the island's beaches.
 Take a walk along the coastal heathland and enjoy the wildlife, admiring spectacular views across the Irish Sea.

 We look after the reserve to create the ideal conditions for the wildlife that calls it home.

 The small shallow pools in Ramsey's heathland are home to several nationally or internationally important plant species.
-Keeping the ponds open and the edges shallow is key.
+Keeping the ponds open and the edges shallow is key and a small herd of red deer help us with this.

 At a glance